VilmaDaukantaite/final_project/README.md

 ### Overview

+I was curious to see the differences between house ownership rate in countries and underlying reasons for it.
+Which led me to explore Household financial structure (savings/debt).
+And I ended up with curiosity on what elements influence your grade as a borrower of consumption loans.
+Due to limitations of getting data i chose to explore LendingClub transactions dataset that is openly available.

+My questions are:

 * What factors influence your grade as a borrower in the US?
-* What are the most common purpouse for the loan?
+* What are the most common purpose for the loan?
+* Building ML model for classifying borrowers/loans (Decision Tree)

+Success evaluated using Decision Tree Score value.

+Classification techniques are already widely used in order to speed up transactions and automatize certain processes.

+###### Extra topics

-* Was there a significant difference in default on loans during 2007-2011 as compared to now? (not sure as in the dictionary of column descriptions default on loans rate column was listed, but dictionary does not match the data file)
+* Was there a significant difference in default on loans during 2007-2011 as compared to now?
-* Building ML model for classifying borrowers/loans
 * Building ML model for estimating expected default rate
-* Possibly painting US household financial profile? (debt/savings balance) But would need more data.
+* Painting US household financial profile? (debt/savings balance)

-These techniques are already widely used in order to speed up transactions and automatize certain processes.

 * Hypothesis testing: